BestTimesToVisit.com Logo

 Tehran Metro

 Cost:A single ride costs around 15,000 IRR (as of late 2023, subject to change).
-Consider purchasing a rechargeable card for multiple journeys.
+Consider purchasing a rechargeable card for multiple rides.

 Snapp (Online Taxi)

-Tip:Download the Snapp app before arriving.
-Ensure you have a local SIM card with mobile data.
-Always confirm the route and fare with the driver before starting your journey.
-Negotiate the price beforehand if using a non-app taxi.
+Tip:Download the Snapp app before your arrival.
+Ensure you have a local Iranian SIM card with mobile data to use the app effectively.
+Always confirm the fare with the driver before starting the journey.
+Share your ride details with someone you trust.

 Traditional Taxis (Savari)